Infertility

 Endometriosis

 Ever heard of the endometrium?
 It’s what doctors call the lining of your uterus.
 If you’re thinking endometrium and endometriosis sound pretty similar, you can probably guess where this is going.
-This issue with the lining of the uterus is often linked to fertility struggles, according to the folks at the National Institutes of Health:
+This issue with the lining of the uterus is often linked to fertility struggles:

 - 1 in 10 women are affected by endometriosis during their reproductive years.

-- Around 40% of women with endometriosis may experience infertility.
+- Around 40% of women with infertility have endometriosis.

 (Data via the American College of Obstetricians and Gynecologists, here.)